DittoPDX/editablegrid/README.md

 # EditableGrid v1.0.11

 **Documentation below is NOT up to date as it does not contain the latest features added in EditableGrid 2.0.**

+**As of September 14th, 2017, the documentation for below has been SIMPLIFIED.**

 ## Introduction